datalad/datalad-catalog/docs/source/installation.rst

 DataLad datasets and the catalog generation process.

-In order to translate metadata extracted using ``datalad-metalad`` into the catalog schema, ``datalad-catalog`` provides tranlation modules that are dependent on `jq`_.
+In order to translate metadata extracted using ``datalad-metalad`` into the catalog schema, ``datalad-catalog`` provides translation modules that are dependent on `jq`_.

 .. _datalad: https://github.com/datalad/datalad